nymtech/service-grants/service_grants/zoume_0x_Application.md

 Why do you want to run a Gateway and Network Requester? * Please briefly describe what these nodes do, why you wish to maintain these nodes, and which service you would like to support with your Network Requester below:
 ```
 I have been running nym testnet since finney.
 I just believe that privacy is a basic born right.
 Nym is teh only project that really sealed the gap no one wants to talk and even let people think about.
 I think myself, if people get a saying about what and how their future will be shaped.
-Then, nym will be a fundamental layer of the internet of the future
+Then, nym will be a fundamental layer of the internet of the future.
+Gateway nodes which are the first hop into the mixnet.
+They provide destination for the mixnet packets.
+Network Requesters are the hop out that takes the user from the exit gateway to an app.
 ```

 USDC or BTC address for payment *